camfindlay/silverstripe-framework/docs/en/05_Contributing/02_Request_for_comment.md

  * **Impact** - How will this change potentially impact on SilverStripe core?
 The good and the bad.

 ###Submitting
 Once complete submit the RFC as a GitHub issue, in markdown format and include the ID number of the RFC based on the current list of existing proposals.
+The GitHub Issue will be closed once a pull request containing the feature gets merged.

 ## What next?
 The RFC will be raised and discussed by the core committers in the monthly Google Hangout sessions, a vote for accepting the RFC will be taken requiring a majority vote (with at least a quorum of more than half of the core committers present).